gozer/nubis-dpaste/README.md

 ## Deployment Process
 Currently there are two steps necessary to deploy this project.
 While these steps are listed in order to build and deploy, it is typically not necessary to run the build steps.
-This means you can skip the [Nubis Builder](#nubis-builder) bits and jump straight to the [Cloudformation](#cloudformation) section.
+This means you can skip the [Nubis Builder](#nubis-builder) bits and jump straight to the [Terraform](#terraform) section.

 ### Puppet